Year 2

 Transition into Year 3

 In the final half of the summer term, when pupils are in Year 2, they will have the opportunity to meet their new teaching team for Year 3.
-They will spend time in their new classroom and building to help pupils become more familar and reduce any worries or anxieties they may have.
+They will spend time in their new classroom and building to help pupils become more familiar and reduce any worries or anxieties they may have.

 For some pupils, including those with additional needs, we create transition booklets with pupils, which are sent home to support their school readiness for their return in September.